SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

   login using this command "ssh -i raheem raheem@IP" Here first raheem is his Privatekey and second reheem is Username.
-- The process of creating users and groups is done by linux admin team but just know how to create users and groups and adding users into groups etc.
+- The process of creating users and groups is done by linux admin team but just know how to create users and groups, adding users into groups etc.
 - What is Process management in linux ? "ps -ef | grep jenkins"
-- When process struck kill the process ---> "kill PID" do not kill parent process id 1st is PID second one is parent id.
-If even kill cannot kill then forcefull terminate "kill -9 PID"
+- When process stuck kill the process ---> "kill PID" do not kill parent process id 1st is PID second one is parent id.
+If even kill cannot kill, then forcefull terminate "kill -9 PID"
 - What is Package management in linux ? yum install ; yum list installed ; yum remove -y
 - What is Service management in linux ?
-- Install nginx "sudo amazon-linux-extras install nginx1 -y" ---> Package installing
 - systemctl start nginx ---> This is how to make a package into service.
 - systemctl status nginx ---> To know if it is running or not (or) we can also check with process "ps -ef |
   grep -i nginx"
 - systemctl stop nginx ---> To stop the service.
 - systemctl enable nginx ---> Automatically services will run.
 - systemctl disable nginx ---> Will disable nginx.
 - What is Network managment in linux ?
-How do you check port and process running ? netstat -lntp
+How do you check port & process running ? netstat -lntp
 - What are the general trouble shooting process you do ?
 - How to give admin access (or) any other access to linux users ?
 Example two types of users.
-Linux admin team ---> Full access ; DevOps team ---> Limited sudo access
+Linux admin team ---> Full admin access ; DevOps team ---> Limited sudo access
-- Generally to give sudo access we have one file "/etc/sudoers" So "vim /etc/sudoers", It is not recommended to open this file because it is crucial so linux has given one command to open then file safely that is "visudo"
+- Generally to give sudo access we have one file "/etc/sudoers" So "vim /etc/sudoers" It is not recommended to open this file because it is crucial so linux has given one command to open then file safely that is "visudo"
-- Ramesh give Admin full access, under wheelgroup and enter %admin ALL=(ALL) ALL
+- Ramesh ---> Give Admin full access, under wheelgroup and enter %admin ALL=(ALL) ALL
 - Suresh limited access ---> %devops ALL=(ALL) /usr/bin/yum,/usr/bin/systemctl
-- For ramesh we have given full admin access but for suresh we can give only few limited access like "yum" command(To know where this command is installed "which yum" (or) "which systemctl" command then open "visudo" under the %wheel group add this line for suresh "%devops ALL=(ALL) /usr/bin/yum,/usr/bin/systemctl" So this way we can give limited access
+- For ramesh we have given full admin access but for suresh we can give only few limited access like "yum" command (To know where this command is installed "which yum" (or) "which systemctl"
-- Everytime opening "visudo" is also a risky, So linux has given one location ---> vim /etc/sudoers.d
+- Everytime opening "visudo" is also a risky.
+Linux has given one location "vim /etc/sudoers.d"
-- vim /etc/sudoers.d/DevOps(created folder) ---> %devops ALL=(ALL) /usr/bin/yum,/usr/bin/systemctl
+- vim /etc/sudoers.d/DevOps (Created folder) --> %devops ALL=(ALL) /usr/bin/yum,/usr/bin/systemctl
-- vim /etc/sudoers.d/Admin(created folder) ---> %admin ALL=(ALL) ALL
+- vim /etc/sudoers.d/Admin (Created folder) --> %admin ALL=(ALL) ALL
 - What is 3Tier architecture ?
 - In previous session how do we connected to servers in gitbash ?
 Then how putty will connect ?
 - In gitbash we call Privatekey as ".pem" but in putty we call it as ".ppk" (Putty privatekey)
 - How to create this putty private key (.ppk) ?
 Load .pem file in puttygen save with .ppk extension
-- Open putty --> connection --> ssh ---> auth --> credentials ---> load your saved .ppk file
+- Open putty --> connection --> ssh --> auth --> credentials --> load your saved .ppk file
 - Connection --> data --> username (ec2-user) --> then go to session and save (Important)
 - Create a server in aws and take the IP and paste it in putty (Hostname) click on load to connect.
 - To change the font open putty --> appearence --> change and then save to make effect in superputty.